orcfax/docs/docs/FAQ/faq-1.md

 and social consequences.
 Especially considering that the consequences of a blockchain transaction are irreversible by their very design.

->Example:
+> Example:
 >
->* A change in the Bitcoin to ADA price may trigger a limit order in a DeFi
+> -   A change in the Bitcoin to ADA price may trigger a limit order in a DeFi
->smart contract.
+>     smart contract.
->* The final score in a sports event may trigger a payout in a betting dApp
+> -   The final score in a sports event may trigger a payout in a betting dApp
->smart contract.
+>     smart contract.
->* An extreme weather event may trigger a payout for a crop insurance smart
+> -   An extreme weather event may trigger a payout for a crop insurance smart
->contract.
+>     contract.
->* The words spoken in a political speech and authenticated via blockchain
+> -   The words spoken in a political speech and authenticated via blockchain
->notarization may trigger policy changes.
+>     notarization may trigger policy changes.

 ## What is the oracle problem?